kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-27-responsibilities-of-a-software-architect.md

 ---
+template: post
-title: "Responsibilities of a Software Architect"
+title: Responsibilities of a Software Architect
-slug: "responsibilities-of-a-software-architect"
+slug: responsibilities-of-a-software-architect
-date: "2018-03-27T21:59:00.000Z"
-tags: ["Design It","Books","Coding"]
 draft: false
-template: "post"
+date: '2018-03-27T21:59:00.000Z'
+description: >-
-description: "While reading this new book, my posts may become more programming based.
-I will try and throw in some other more personal-growth posts in along with it, but today's posts is from the verrrryyy first..."
+  While reading this new book, my posts may become more programming based.
+I will try and throw in some other more personal-growth posts in along with it, but today's posts is from the verrrryyy first...
+category: Books
+tags:
+  - Design It
+  - Books
+  - Coding
 ---

 While reading this new book, my posts may become more programming based.
 I will try and throw in some other more personal-growth posts in along with it, but today's posts is from the verrrryyy first chapter of *Design It!*.